How to solve problems with transactional email API deliverability

 Problem 2: Downtime and silent outages

 Since SMTP is such a complicated and ancient protocol, email providers suffer from downtime and service delays surprisingly often.
 All seven of the email API providers I have mentioned above have reported significant service incidents within the past 45 days at the time of this writing (20 Sep 2017), with the sole exception of Amazon SES.
 Amazon SES is probably more reliable because their service is so barebones — see problem #3 — they don’t even have a percentage uptime number to compare, and deliverability metrics are very difficult to glean from them.
-Mandrill has a reported SMTP uptime of 99.7% in their US East regions, which means about 2 hours of downtime weekly, or 24 hours every year.
+Mandrill has a reported SMTP uptime of 99.7% in their US East regions, which means up to 2 hours of downtime monthly, or 24 hours every year.
 That much of email downtime is entirely unacceptable for most businesses.
 If you happened to send an email during a downtime period, it’s likely gone down the drain.

 Postmark has the most advanced status reporting page by far, but they also have the greatest number of incident reports in the past 45 days, compared to all six of the other providers I studied.
 Either they suffer technical issues more often than other providers, or they have much more precise monitoring equipment.
 I suspect it’s the latter — just compare their advanced, custom-built, status page with the generic, mostly blank, status pages of most other providers.
 I take that as a signal of competence and commitment to reliability.